 St Columba College has introduced the QKR App to assist parents with canteen orders.
-Download the QKR app from the App Store and create a profile for your child.
-For more information please download the 'How to guide' online.
+Download QKR from the App Store and create a profile for your child/ren.
+For more information please download the 'How to guide' on the College website's Canteen page.